-Visual-spatial intelligence refers to people’s ability to view or visualize the world in its three dimensions.
-When discussing visuals the world in 3D, it involves the following capabilities:
+Visual-spatial intelligence refers to people’s ability to view or visualise the world in its three dimensions.
+When discussing visualising the world in 3D, it involves the following capabilities:

 Mental imagery – being able to draw up an image or picture without an external stimulus, drawing from memories or previous experience.
 In other words, the detail of someone’s imagination.

-Spatial reasoning – being able to think about objects in 3D and draw generalizations despite having limited information.
-Mention a pyramid, and people with visual-spatial intelligence will be able to visualize how that pyramid will look from the front or the top.
+Spatial reasoning – being able to think about objects in 3D and draw generalisations despite having limited information.
+Mention a pyramid, and people with visual-spatial intelligence will be able to visualise how that pyramid will look from the front or the top.

-Image manipulation – being able to visualize changes to an image before they have been implemented.
-For example, an artist visuals how their picture will look before they have drawn it.
+Image manipulation – being able to visualise changes to an image before they have been implemented.
+For example, an artist visualising how their picture will look before they have drawn it.